iennae/blog-1/content/posts/2020/2020-09-30-github-actions-and-arm-template-toolkit-to-test-bicep-codes.md

 https://gist.github.com/justinyoo/0acf46566623e346553b5dabe5c1fe5b?file=01-bicep-build.ps1

 Then, run the following PowerShell command.
-Please note that, if you want to test all ARM templates in a specific directory, there **MUST** be either `azuredeploy.json` or `maintemplate.json` in the directory; otherwise ARM TTK will complain it.
+Please note that, if you want to test all ARM templates in a specific directory, there **MUST** be either an `azuredeploy.json` or `maintemplate.json` in the directory; otherwise ARM TTK will complain.

 https://gist.github.com/justinyoo/0acf46566623e346553b5dabe5c1fe5b?file=02-run-arm-ttk.ps1

-The result after running ARM TTK might look like below.
-I've got my template using the old API version.
+After I run these commands on my project, I get the following warnings showing that my template uses the old API version.
 For example, Azure Storage Account uses the API version of `2017-10-01`, which is older than two years.
 It complains that I **SHOULD** use the newest version of `2019-06-01`.

 ![][image-02]

-After fixing all the complaints and running ARM TTK again, it passes all the linting!
+After fixing all the complaints and running ARM TTK again, my project passes all the linting!

 ![][image-03]

 ## Run GitHub Actions for Bicep CLI and ARM TTK on CI/CD Pipelines ##

-We've got all bicep CLI and ARM TTK working in our local machine.
-Let's run both bicep CLI and ARM TTK on CI/CD pipelines.
+Now that you have the bicep CLI and ARM TTK working in your local machine, you can also add the bicep CLI and ARM TTK to your CI/CD pipelines.
 There are two GitHub Actions for both.

 * [Bicep Build][gh actions bicep]
 * [ARM TTK][gh actions arm ttk]

-After applying those actions to the CI/CD pipeline, it might look like the following:
+Here is an example of adding these actions to a CI/CD pipeline:

 https://gist.github.com/justinyoo/0acf46566623e346553b5dabe5c1fe5b?file=03-github-actions.yaml&highlights=15-18,20-24,26-30

 1. All the `.bicep` files are compiled to ARM templates through the Bicep Build action (line #15-18).
 2. Lint those converted ARM templates through the ARM TTK action (line #20-24).
 3. Display the result generated from the ARM TTK action.
-As the ARM TTK action returns an output as a JSON object format, we can leverage the JSON object to generate test reports (line #26-30).
+As the ARM TTK action returns an output as a JSON object format, you can leverage the JSON object to generate test reports (line #26-30).

-Now, by following this workflow, we can easily build the `.bicep` files and verify them.
-Then only passed templates can provision resources to Azure.
+Now, using this workflow, you can easily build the `.bicep` files and verify them so that only passing templates will provision resources to Azure.

-But, we should make sure one thing.
+But, you should make sure of one thing.
 Before running ARM TTK, the ARM template worked perfectly fine.
 However, ARM TTK complained that it was not compliant.
-It means that ARM TTK doesn't validate what the provisioning result will be, but do check the code quality.
-Therefore, to check whether the resources declared in the template will be provisioned or not, we still need other testing logic, discussed in the previous posts [#1][post pester 1] and [#2][post pester 2].
+It means that while the ARM TTK checks code quality, it doesn't validate the provisioning outcome.
+Therefore, to check whether the resources declared in the template will be provisioned or not, you still need additional testing logic as provided by Pester as discussed in the previous posts [#1][post pester 1] and [#2][post pester 2].

 ---

-So far, we've set up the CI/CD pipeline with [Bicep CLI][gh actions bicep] and [ARM TTK][gh actions arm ttk] to build and verify the `.bicep` files.
-Can you play them around on your own pipelines?
+So far, you've set up the CI/CD pipeline with [Bicep CLI][gh actions bicep] and [ARM TTK][gh actions arm ttk] to build and verify the `.bicep` files.
+Can you try them out on some of your own pipelines?

 [image-01]: https://sa0blogs.blob.core.windows.net/devkimchi/2020/09/github-actions-and-arm-template-toolkit-to-test-bicep-codes-01.png